RohitAwate/NoteHero/DESIGN.md

     6. Add title, text-content of notes (stripped of Markdown syntax, refer [StackOverflow](https://stackoverflow.com/questions/761824/python-how-to-convert-markdown-formatted-text-to-text)), and categories to search index.

 ### YAML Front Matter Parsing Algorithm
 1. Find the opening and closing `---` delimiters for the YAML Front Matter.
-If none or just one of the delimiters are found, return a RenderConfig object initialized with default values and append to build info log.
+If none or just one of the delimiters are found, return a `NoteConfig` object initialized with default values and append to build info log.
 2. Parse the entire block of YAML.
 3. Find the `notehero` object in the parse tree.
-If not found, return a RenderConfig object initialized with default values and append to build info log.
+If not found, return a `NoteConfig` object initialized with default values and append to build info log.
-4. If found, return a RenderConfig object initialized with values from this YAML object.
+4. If found, return a `NoteConfig` object initialized with values from this YAML object.

 ### Search Index Format

 ### Comments Re-Organization Algorithm